morrownr/USB-WiFi/README.md

 Walmart - [Walmart has many links to adapters based on the mt7612u chipset](https://www.walmart.com/search/?query=MT7612U)

 ebay - $17 USD - [1200Mbps Long Range AC1200 Dual Band 5GHz Wireless USB 3.0 WiFi Adapter](https://www.ebay.com/itm/1200Mbps-Long-Range-AC1200-Dual-Band-5GHz-Wireless-USB-3-0-WiFi-Adapter-Antennas/323968481362)

-Request: If you own or are aware of other adapters that use the mt7612u or mt7612un chipset, please let me know by posting in ```Issues```.

 -----